Online Marketing Tools

 Posted

-When a social media marketer begins to design a Strategic Social Marketing plan, many times there is no clear direction where to begin.
-A lot of time is lost in brainstorming and asking questions of the client’s business goal, in order to find where in the marketing funnel the social efforts are located.
-For most new businesses, there are few to almost no efforts.
+When a social media marketer begins to design a strategic social marketing plan, there is often no clear direction on where to begin.
+A lot of time is lost in brainstorming and asking questions about the client’s business goals in order to determine where in the marketing funnel the social efforts should be focused on.
+For most new businesses, there are few to no existing efforts.
 In this case, this means the client’s social efforts are in the awareness phase (learn more about the marketing funnel), and this means goals haven’t been clearly established or defined.

 Where to start?

 The first step to begin your marketing plan is by laying out very clear goals.
-Now, as easy as this sounds, to many clients this step does not come that easy for them, so you have to step in and provide your client with a roadmap to come up with SMART Goals.
+Now, as easy as this may sound, to many clients this step does not come that easily for them, so you have to step in and provide your client with a roadmap to come up with SMART Goals.

-Important: Check your social media platform or your google analytics to gather data from your pre-existing users to make SMART goals even better
+Important: Check your social media platform or your Google Analytics to gather data from your pre-existing users to make SMART goals even more effective.

-Whether it’s your first time running social networking for an organization, or you’re simply hoping to support your online profile, here a list of Examples of social media goals.
-Remember that each goal can have one or more of these, but it doesn’t mean that each goal should have all SMART parts.
+Whether it’s your first time managing social media for an organization or you’re simply hoping to enhance your online profile, here is a list of examples of social media goals.
+Remember that each goal can include one or more of the SMART elements, but it doesn’t mean that each goal must contain all of them.

 Examples of Social Media SMART Goals